Class 2: How we deliver our functions & services

-The Additional Support Service will retain information shared with staff and records of the support provided for one further year after studies are completed.
-This information will be kept secure and will not be shared without written consent.
+The Additional Support Service will retain information shared with staff and records of the support provided for one further year after studies are completed, in line with the college’s records retention schedule.
+This information will be remain secure and will not be shared without written consent.

 Contacting the Additional Support Team

-Members of the public who wish to enquire about the service can call the Additional Support Manager direct on 01463 273526 or can be referred to the team by the Information Desk staff on 01463 273000.
+Members of the public who wish to enquire about the service can call the Additional Support Manager direct on 01463 273526, can email to email@example.com or can be referred to the team by the Information Desk staff on 01463 273000.
 The Text phone number is 01463 273180.

 Written enquiries should be addressed to: